stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Requests for Web Clients

 Use [requests](https://requests.readthedocs.io/en/latest/) for Web client applications, rather than _urllib.request_ from the Python standard library.

-### Test with pytest

-Use [pytest](http://pytest.org) for testing.
-It has superseded _nose_ as the most popular testing system for Python.
-Use the _unittest_ module in the standard library for situations where you cannot add _pytest_ to the project.